Alexis97/OpenGLTutorial/README.md

     - Then clear any previous data in buffer:
     ``glClear(GL_COLOR_BUFFER_BIT);``

-b.
-Draw our first triangle
+2. Draw our first triangle

     - We need to define how to render:
     ``glUseProgram(shaderProgram);``